Planetary Boundaries We Need to Respect

 While the current global environmental outlook of multiple planetary boundaries being crossed paints a concerning and, honestly, depressing picture, there are evidence-based reasons for hope if humanity collectively mobilizes our innovation, ethics, and cooperation at this crucial moment in history.
 Although daunting, human ingenuity and technology can absolutely make it possible to proactively transform our economies, industries, infrastructure, lifestyles, and sociocultural values to be ecologically regenerative, socially just, and environmentally sustainable.

-We have the knowledge, resources, and emerging solutions needed to transition our energy systems to renewable sources like wind, solar, and geothermal.
-We can redesign our cities, transportation systems, and infrastructure using nature-inspired green technology.
+We have the knowledge, resources, and emerging solutions to transition our energy systems to renewable sources like wind, solar, and geothermal.
+Using nature-inspired green technology, we can redesign our cities, transportation systems, and infrastructure.
 Shifting to ecological and regenerative models of agriculture and forestry can restore ecosystem health while still feeding the world.
 Circular economic systems can eliminate waste by cycling materials through continuous-use loops.
 However, reducing environmental hazards like plastics at the source must

-The Montreal Protocol, which saw nations coming together to save the ozone layer, is an inspiring case study and precedent, demonstrating that science-based international cooperation and policy implementation can successfully reverse damage even to global scale challenges like ozone depletion.
+The Montreal Protocol, which saw nations come together to save the ozone layer, is an inspiring case study and precedent.
+It demonstrates that science-based international cooperation and policy implementation can successfully reverse the damage, even to global-scale challenges like ozone depletion.

 This offers hope.
 However, future success will depend on a joined political will guided by compassion, wisdom, and scientific knowledge.
 Without governments led by leaders who have the will to act for humanity instead of individual desires, the picture of our future is tragic.
 Please act in ways that recognize the issues at hand for us and our children and take actions that will put such leaders in place.